The following terms are used within the Sun server documentation.

 dual inline memory module (DIMM)

-A circuit board that holds double the amount of surface-mount memory chips than a single inline memory module (SIMM) holds.
+A circuit board that holds double the amount of surface-mount memory chips that a single inline memory module (SIMM) holds.
 A DIMM has signal and power pins on both sides of the board, whereas a SIMM has pins on only one side of the board.
 A DIMM has a 168-pin connector and supports 64-bit data transfer.

 Dynamic Host Configuration Protocol (DHCP)